Established in 2000 | Modesto, CA

 • 900 17th Street, Modesto 95354

-• Typically the third Wednesday of the Month
+• Typically the third Wednesday of the Month at 1:15pm

-• *Due to COVID-19 closed to residents only.
+• *Closed to residents only.

 • Grayson - United Community Center